roman-milk/roman-milk.github.io/jessicas-change-management.md

  Not just that!
 The longer I kept my tongue out the more my saliva production increased.
 Eventually, it seemed to have multiplied by five and drool was simply pouring out!
 So gross!

  It was such a torrent that Checo began pushing my nipples to the left and right.
 This way, he was directing the streams of slobber all over my fat fleshcans until all my tit flesh was drenched in drool.
 It looked and felt so yucky!
-Report_Story #4